-Recently, the government of Kazakhstan temporarily forced citizens to install a Certificate Authority (CA) which allows the state to decrypt all content and communications in a Man-in-the-middle Attack.
+Recently, the government of Kazakhstan temporarily forced citizens to install a Certificate Authority (CA) that allowed the state to decrypt all content and communications in a man-in-the-middle attack.

-The certificate even allows the government to alter data, and trick users into running and downloading viruses and spyware.
-The initiative by the Kazakh government may have failed for now, but the threat is real.
+The certificate even allowed the government to alter data and trick users into running and downloading viruses and spyware.
+The initiative by the Kazakhstani government may have failed for now, but the threat is real.

-A Certificate Authority verifies that a website is who it says it is when encrypting data between its servers and you.
-The CA will sign the website’s encryption certificate, which is presented to the user every time you open a website.
+A certificate authority verifies that a website is what it says it is when encrypting data between its servers and you.
+The CA will sign the website’s encryption certificate, which is presented to the user every time a website is opened.

 For example, when visiting your bank’s website, you want to be sure you’re really using your bank’s website and not an imposter.
-So your browser will checks that the certificate presented by the website is issued by a trusted CA, thereby forming a “chain of trust” which provides proof that you’re really using the correct site.
+So your browser will check that the certificate presented by the website is issued by a trusted CA, thereby forming a “chain of trust” providing proof that you’re really using the correct site.

-In the past, there have been several cases where browser and OS vendors have taken the rights away from CAs because they’ve been proven to be incompetent or malicious in how they issue certificates.
+In the past, there have been several cases in which browser and OS vendors have taken the rights away from CAs because they proved to be incompetent or malicious in how they issued certificates.
 If the certificate authority signs requests for others, such as nation states or hackers, the system does not work.

 Your computer comes with a set of certificate authorities pre-installed, while Firefox uses its own list, vetted by its own experts.
-Kazakhstan has been trying to get their malicious certificate authority included in Firefox, but Mozilla politely declined.
-The CA is also not included in any other major browser.
-It is, however, possible to manually add any CA manually.
+Kazakhstan has been trying to get its malicious certificate authority included in Firefox, but Mozilla politely declined.
+The CA is not included in any other major browser, but it is possible to add any CA manually.
 Browser developers are aware of this loophole, with some proposing to permanently block malicious CAs and make it impossible for users to install them or bypass restrictions.

-As long as they control the data stream, they are able to present any server as ‘legitimate’ and use it to phish your credentials.
-For example, the valid certificate of Twitter.com proves that you really are connected to Twitter, and that it is safe to enter your username and password.
-However, if your computer trusts a fake CA, somebody else might direct your connection to their own server, posing as Twitter.
+As long as it controls the data stream, it is able to present any server as “legitimate” and use it to phish your credentials.
+For example, the valid certificate of twitter.com proves that you really are connected to Twitter and that it is safe to enter your username and password.
+However, if your computer trusts a fake CA, somebody else might direct your connection to their own server while posing as Twitter.

 Hypertext Transfer Protocol Secure (HTTPS) is a protocol used to encrypt websites.
-When you navigate to a website that supports HTTPS (by now the majority of all sites), an encrypted channel is set up between your device and the website’s server, making sure nobody inbetween is able to read your passwords or sensitive information.
-This is often indicated with a green lock in the browser’s address bar.
+When you navigate to a website that supports HTTPS (by now the majority of all sites), an encrypted channel is set up between your device and the website’s server, making sure nobody in-between is able to read your passwords or sensitive information.
+This security measure is often indicated with a lock in the browser’s address bar.

-To verify whether your computer is connected to the “real” bank website, instead of a clone, the HTTPS certificate is signed by a CA. When you navigate to the site, the server will present an electronic signature showing that the authority has verified that it belongs to the website you are trying to visit.
+To verify that your computer is connected to a real bank website and not a clone, the HTTPS certificate is signed by a CA. When you navigate to the site, the server will present an electronic signature showing that the authority has verified that it belongs to the website you are trying to visit.

 Since HTTPS is very reliable when not subverted, a vast majority of websites and applications rely solely on the security provided by HTTPS in order to keep data safe in transit.

-Encryption as simple as HTTPS can have a strong effect on online security and privacy, which is why authoritarian regimes are prone to attack it.
+Encryption as simple as HTTPS can have a profound effect on online security and privacy, which is why authoritarian regimes are prone to attack it.

 Especially in states with unreliable legal systems and a lack of accountability to power, we cannot trust governments with access to our private data.
 As countless examples have shown, private information (such as credit card information and private messages) will trickle down into the hands of regional departments, then individual officers and eventually into organized crime, where it threatens the stability of society.